It’s summer, and Washington smells like weed. Everywhere, all the time.

 Arash Shirazi is a pretty cosmopolitan guy.
 A music agent and filmmaker, he hangs out with creative types and bohemians.
-He’s lived in L.A., and spent time in cities such as, yes, Amsterdam, so it’s fair to say that he’s not particularly prudish in his social life.
+He’s lived in Los Angeles, and spent time in cities such as, yes, Amsterdam, so it’s fair to say that he’s not particularly prudish in his social life.

 Of course he’d smelled marijuana before.
 But this was a weekday afternoon — in Georgetown!